MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/background-operations.md

 `backgroundOperationErrorCode` and `backgroundOperationErrorMessage` are only included when an error occurs.

-The callback payload does not include any output parameters.
+The callback payload doesn't include any output parameters.
 The site that receives the callback must send an authenticated `GET` request using the status monitor resource URL to get any results.

 <!-- Why not send the output parameters with the results?  -->